Olympus E-M1 vs Panasonic GH4

 Review summary: Olympus E-M1 vs Panasonic GH4

-So what conclusions can be drawn?
-Is there a clear favorite between the Olympus E-M1 and the Panasonic GH4?
+So how do things add up?
+Which of the two cameras – the Olympus E-M1 or the Panasonic GH4 – has the upper hand?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Olympus OM-D E-M1: